 Whether you're printing off photos to save in your scrapbook, or you just want to have some glossy photos of your best pictures handy, a good photo printer can make a huge difference when you're saving those important images.
 While most printers can print images, a dedicated photo printer can accurately and vividly reproduce colors while still retaining detail from your original image.
 Inkjet printers also tend to be better suited for printing photos, and some inkjets even include special photo cartridges to give you an even better color reproduction.

-The cost-per-print is superbly low, even if you're printing high volumes or colored photos.
-The cartridge system features Brother's INKvestment Tank Ink System, which can yield high quantities of both black and white documents and colored photos.
+The cost-per-print is superbly low, thanks to Brother's INKvestment Tank Ink System, which can yield high quantities of both black-only text documents and photos.
+You shouldn't need to replace the cartridges often, even if you print a large number of documents frequently.
 Printing speed is quite good, and while document printing is obviously faster, photos can be printed in less than a minute.
 Photos look highly detailed and great overall, despite some banding with certain colors.

 Unfortunately, color accuracy is only okay and isn't recommended for those who work in print media or graphic design.
 It also lacks Bluetooth connectivity and can't be used with Mopria Print Service.
-Also, while it has an automatic document feeder, it doesn't have duplex scanning, meaning you'll have to manually flip over double-sided pages.
-That said, if you just want something that can print great looking photos and keep up with printing documents, this is one of the best all-in-one printers we've tested.
+Also, while it has an automatic document feeder, it doesn't have duplex scanning, meaning you have to manually flip over double-sided pages.
+That said, if you just want something that can print great-looking photos and keep up with printing documents, this is one of the best all-in-one printers we've tested.

-The best photo printer in the budget category is the Canon PIXMA TR4520.
-This all-in-one inkjet model is decent for printing family photos.
+The best printer for photos in the budget category is the Canon PIXMA TR4520.
+This all-in-one inkjet model is good for printing family photos.
 It has decent connectivity options, letting you print via Ethernet, USB, Wi-Fi, Apple Print, and Mopria Print.
 It's also compatible with Canon PRINT Inkjet/SELPHY, which lets you print, scan, copy, and perform maintenance tasks directly from your mobile device.

-Its photos look impressive and detailed, with only a bit of banding in gray areas.
+Its photos look impressively detailed, with only a bit of banding in gray areas.
 Colors look decently accurate, and it should be good enough if you're using it to print out family photos for a feature wall or photo album.
-It has great scanner features, including a sheetfed to automatically scan multi-pages documents, and it has a flatbed with great resolution and color depth to digitize fragile family photos.
+It has great scanner features, including a sheetfed to automatically scan multi-page documents, and it has a flatbed with great resolution and color depth to digitize fragile family photos.

-Unfortunately, it has a poor page yield, and the cost-per-print is high since you need to replace the cartridges so often.
-It also prints documents disappointingly slow, and photos take over a minute for a 4x6.
-Also, it doesn't have Bluetooth support, and you can't print directly off of an external storage device, but at least there are many other connectivity options.
-All in all, this is a good option for photos if you're on a budget, and it's among the best printers under $100 we've tested.
+Unfortunately, it has a poor page yield, and the cost-per-print is high since you may need to replace the cartridges often.
+It also prints documents disappointingly slow, with a 4" x 6" photo taking over a minute.
+Also, it doesn't have Bluetooth support, and you can't print directly off an external storage device, but at least there are many other connectivity options.
+Overall, this is a good budget model for photo printing, and it's one of the best printers under $100 we've tested.